skywind3000/atom-shell-commands/README.md

 - Automatic create atom command for each shell command.
 - Keymap config allow you to make shortcut to each command.
 - Shell output (stdout/stderr) can be captured in the bottom panel.
-- To speedup edit-compile-edit cycle, click the filename in the output panel will open it.
+- Click the filename in the output panel will open it.
 - Regular expression to match filename and line number in the error output.
-- All platform supported, well tested in Windows/Ubuntu/Mac OS X.
+- Hotkeys to navigate errors one by one.
 - Fast and lightweight, loading time is less than 2 milliseconds (TimeCop).

 Installation